 PointGFp::operator* implementation uses the Montgomery ladder, which is

 fairly resistant to side channels.
 However it leaks the size of the scalar,

 because the loop iterations are bounded by the scalar size.
 It should not be

 used in cases when the scalar is a secret.

 side channel countermeasures.
 The scalar is masked by a multiple of the group

 order (this is commonly called Coron’s first countermeasure [CoronDpa]),

-currently the multiplier is an 80 bit integer.
+currently the mask is an 80 bit random value.